zjgordon/mcServerManager/planning/tasks/meta/PROJECT_STATUS.md

   settings and applied formatting to all Python files
 - CARD-009: ✅ Completed - configured isort for import sorting and organization
   with Black profile compatibility
+- CARD-010: ✅ Completed - configured flake8 for Python linting with
+  project-specific rules and comprehensive code quality enforcement